unobatbayar/morse-code-translator/README.md

 # morse-code-translator
-Transfer text input(A-Z 0-9) to morse code, and morse code to text.
+Transfer text input(A-Z 0-9) to morse code, and morse back to text.
 Simply clone it, and type 'java Main' on your terminal to run.